yurikodesu/clean11/README.md

 **Use at your own risk.
 I am not responsible for any damage caused.** <br>
 **I will look out for updates and changes to Windows and try to update it, if it causes anything to break, please make an issue about it.** <br><br>

 **I was able to achieve this using [schneegans.de's autounattend.xml generator](https://schneegans.de/windows/unattend-generator/).
-I just saved some of your time by making a boilerplate or a generic config for you to use by compiling settings and configs that most would have done anyway.
+I just saved some of your time by making a boilerplate for you to use by compiling settings and configs that most would have done anyway.
 If it works for you, great, otherwise feel free to import it on the website and make your modifications.** <br><br>

 This project was greatly inspired by memstechtips' UnattendedWinstall script.
 I would highly recommend you check it out too [UnattendedWinstall](https://github.com/memstechtips/UnattendedWinstall).
 It has more heavier modications to Windows and a lot of changes to it.
 If you want something with only a small amount of changes on a stock Windows 11 install, I would still recommend you use my xml since his script is for advanced users.